History of Major League Baseball on NBC: Baseball leaves NBC again

-Return on Peacock
+Return on Peacock (2022-23)

 On June 14, 2021, NBC Sports announced they would air a three-game series between the Philadelphia Phillies and the San Francisco Giants nationally on Peacock.
 The telecasts would represent the first time since 2000 that NBC Sports would produce a nationally televised Major League Baseball game.
 Jon Miller provided the play-by-play alongside Giants analyst Mike Krukow and Phillies analysts John Kruk and Jimmy Rollins.

 On April 6, 2022, Major League Baseball and NBC Sports announced a multi-year deal for Peacock from each participating team. to air an exclusive package of 18 Sunday morning game broadcasts, beginning with a May 8, 2022, broadcast of a Chicago White Sox/Boston Red Sox game at Fenway Park.
-The games, all of which will be hosted by teams in the Eastern Time Zone, will have, in 2022, scheduled start times of 11:30 a.m.
-ET for the first six broadcasts (May 8 thru June 12), then 12 noon ET from June 19 thru September 4.
-The games will be available only on Peacock (except for the May 8 broadcast, which NBC would simulcast), and will also include pre- and post-game coverage; exclusive carriage of the All-Star Futures Game (an All-Star Game weekend event featuring minor-league prospects); and access to MLB's vault of highlights, classic games, and documentaries.
+The games, all of which were hosted by teams in the Eastern Time Zone had, in 2022, scheduled start times of 11:30 a.m.
+ET for the first six broadcasts (May 8 through June 12), then 12 noon ET from June 19 through September 4.
+The games were available only on Peacock (except for the May 8 broadcast, which NBC would simulcast), and also included pre- and post-game coverage; exclusive carriage of the All-Star Futures Game (an All-Star Game weekend event featuring minor-league prospects); and access to MLB's vault of highlights, classic games, and documentaries.

 The deal with Peacock was the second that MLB reached with a streaming service in 2022, following an agreement announced on March 8 with Apple TV+ to air weekly Friday night doubleheaders.

 On April 26, 2022, Andrew Marchand of the New York Post reported that Jason Benetti (who calls the Chicago White Sox games for NBC Sports Chicago, and also worked NBC's telecasts of baseball during the 2020 Summer Olympics) would serve as the lead by-play announcer for the games, joined by rotating analysts from each participating team.
 Separately, on the same day, NBC announced Ahmed Fareed as the studio host.

-When NBC aired the Chicago White Sox-Boston Red Sox game on May 8, 2022, it officially marked 7,873 days since the network last televised a Major League Baseball game.
+When NBC aired the Chicago White Sox-Boston Red Sox game on May 8, 2022, it officially marked 7,873 days since NBC last televised a Major League Baseball game.
+Jason Benetti broadcast the game alongside Steve Stone, representing the Chicago White Sox and Kevin Youkilis, who represented the Boston Red Sox.

+For the 2023 season, NBC simulcast the May 7 game between the Baltimore Orioles and Atlanta Braves in Atlanta.
+This time, Matt Vasgersian provided the play-by-play duties alongside Andruw Jones, representing the Atlanta Braves and Ben McDonald, who represented the Baltimore Orioles.

+Peacock's deal with Major League Baseball ultimately expired following the 2023 season.